zestia/ember-select-box/README.md

 Select boxes solutions are rarely perfect for what you want.
 Rather than having a myriad of options to pass in for every situation, ember-cli-select-box is designed so you can _compose your own_ select box as easily as possible.

+This project will never come with built-in styles.

 <a href="http://andrewkirwin.me/ember-cli-select-box/native-single-select" target="_blank">Demo of flexibility</a>